will-arden/rvasm/README.md

 The command-line tool can be used to assemble an RV32I text file, as demonstrated below:
 > `rvasm my_file.asm`

-This will produce an output file `out.dat`, containing your assembled RV32I in hexadecimal.
+This will produce an output file `out.mem`, containing your assembled RV32I in hexadecimal.
 For help on other command-line options, use:
 > `rvasm --help`

 Here is an example on how you can use **rvasm** in a Python project: